arunravi728/Papyrus/content/When to use Machine Learning?.md

 1. The solutions are at scale.
 1. Constantly changing patterns.

-* Don't dismiss new technology for not being as cost effective as existing solutions.
+* Don't dismiss new technology for not being as cost-effective as existing solutions.
-  * Technologies can become better with more investement.
+  * Technologies can become better with more investment.
   * If you wait for a technology to mature before adopting, you will be outdated.